jfvilasPersonal/jwta-controller/README.md

 ## Oberkorn Authorizator project
-Oberkorn Authorizator is a module created for having the flexibility to deploy token validation (JWT or whatever token type) in front of any application project deployed inside a Kubernetes cluster where the access is managed via an Ingress Controller.
+Oberkorn Authorizator is a module created for having the flexibility to deploy token validation (JWT or whatever token type) in front of any application project deployed inside a Kubernetes cluster where the access is managed via Ingress.

 The Oberkorn authorizator project is made up of several components:
   - *Custom Resource Definitions*.
 The way a Oberkorn authorizator can be deployed is based on kubernetes CRD's.
 You can see examples in the Oberkorn Authorizator repositories explaning how to build and deploy an authorizator using such CRD's.